 When it comes to any kind of insurance, being totally honest is the only policy.
 Neglecting to declare that you like to go deep sea diving, for instance, could well mean that your insurance doesn't pay out if you die in a diving accident.
 This is doubly pointless and upsetting; not only will your insurance not pay out to those you leave behind, but you will also have been paying money each month for a worthless insurance policy!

-The moral of the tale is that you might not like the price you get quoted, but, failing shopping around, there's little you can do to change it, so don't be inclined to be anything other than completely truthful when applying for cover.
+The moral of the story is that you might not like the price you get quoted, but, aside from shopping around, and quitting unhealthy habits and/or dangerous jobs there's little you can do to change it, so don't be inclined to be anything other than completely truthful when applying for cover.

 Compare life insurance providers